-We humans are simply structured
+We humans are simply made

-Visual elements lead to better understanding, which leads to higher motivation and ultimately greater learning success.
+Visual elements lead to better understanding, which leads to higher motivation and ultimately to greater learning success.
 Source: blink.it

-6 visual possibilities for your online course
+6 visual options for your online course

 Videos